-Pixies are seedless and sweet, and Gold Nuggets are seedless and sweet.
+Gold Nugget mandarins are seedless and sweet, and Pixie mandarins are seedless and sweet, too.
 They’re both ripe from spring into summer.
 Why not just plant a Pixie or a Gold Nugget?
-For the same reason that I planted both a Kishu and an Owari Satsuma for the fall into winter period: mandarins can have on and off years, but we don’t want to be lacking fresh fruit.
+For the same reason that I planted both a Kishu and a Satsuma for the fall into winter period: mandarins can have on and off years, but we don’t want to ever be lacking fresh mandarin fruit.
 It’s insurance.
 And to my taste buds, the Pixie and Gold Nugget mandarins have a certain richness and uniqueness to their sweetness that I enjoy.
 They’re also easy to peel, which isn’t unimportant.
 Speaking of peels, Gold Nuggets have the bumpiest, and some would say ugliest, peel of any mandarin I’ve seen, which is fun because it belies the fine flavor of the flesh inside.

 You’ll notice three common threads: great taste, easy to peel, and seedless.
 All of my choices have those qualities.
 The reasoning is simple.
 Why grow a tree whose fruit is hard to peel and seedy when you can grow a tree whose fruit tastes just as good but is easy to peel and seedless?

-Anyway, this monster of a Valencia orange tree will take us through summer.
-We not only eat its fruit through summer, but we use its canopy to sit under, we’ve hung a swing off of one branch, there are coffee plants and raspberry canes planted to its east for afternoon shade.
+Anyway, this monster of a Valencia orange tree takes us through summer.
+We not only eat its fruit through the hot months, but we use its canopy to sit under, we’ve hung a swing off of one branch, there are coffee plants and raspberry canes planted under its eastern drip line for afternoon shade.
 It really does take us through summer.

 But come September and October we’re pretty much without fresh oranges and mandarins.
 Wah, wah.
 Two empty months.
 Rough life.

 If you’re making decisions about what citrus to grow in your yard, you ought to read this publication from the University of California titled “Tried and True or Something New?
 Selected Citrus Varieties for the Home Gardener.”
 It includes descriptions of most of the varieties that I’m growing plus many other good ones.
-(By the way, I’d originally intended to plant USDA 88-2 instead of Owari Satsuma, but I had trouble finding a tree to buy at a nursery.
-USDA 88-2 has very tasty fruit.)
+(By the way, I’d originally intended to plant USDA 88-2 instead of a Satsuma, but I had trouble finding a USDA 88-2 tree to buy at a nursery.
+USDA 88-2 is very tasty.)